George Shultz: Family

 While on a rest and recreation break in Hawaii from serving in the Marines in the Asiatic-Pacific Theater during World War II, Shultz met military nurse lieutenant Helena Maria O'Brien (1915–1995).
 They married on February 16, 1946, and had five children: Margaret Ann Tilsworth, Kathleen Pratt Shultz Jorgensen, Peter Milton Shultz, Barbara Lennox Shultz White, and Alexander George Shultz.
 O'Brien died of pancreatic cancer in 1995.

 In 1997, Shultz married Charlotte Mailliard Swig, a prominent San Francisco philanthropist and socialite.
 They remained married until his death.
 Shultz was a member of an Episcopal church.

 Death

 Shultz died at age 100 at his home in Stanford, California, on February 6, 2021.
-He was buried next to his first wife at Dawes Cemetery in Cummington, Massachusetts.
+He is buried next to his first wife at Dawes Cemetery in Cummington, Massachusetts.

 President Joe Biden reacted to Shultz's death by saying, "He was a gentleman of honor and ideas, dedicated to public service and respectful debate, even into his 100th year on Earth.
 That's why multiple presidents, of both political parties, sought his counsel.
 I regret that, as president, I will not be able to benefit from his wisdom, as have so many of my predecessors."